jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Supports 6 levels of hierarchy
   - Root management group is the top-level
   - Root management group access is not given by default
   - Global Administrators must be elevated to User Access Administrator of root group in order to manage the Root Management Group (not given by default)
   - Management groups and subscriptions can have a single parent
   - Have compliance support
     - Azure Policies
     - Azure role-based access control (RBAC) at various scopes
 - Azure Policies
   - Allow to enforce compliance and enable auditing
+  - Azure Policy evaluates your resources and highlights resources that aren't compliant with the policies you've created.
+Azure Policy can also prevent noncompliant resources from being created.
+  - Azure Policy comes with built-in policy and initiative definitions for Storage, Networking, Compute, Security Center, and Monitoring.
+  - In some cases, Azure Policy can automatically remediate noncompliant resources and configurations to ensure the integrity of the state of the resources.
+  - Policy assignments are inherited by all child resources within that scope.
+If a policy is applied to a resource group, that policy is applied to all resources within that resource group.
+You can exclude a subscope from the policy assignment if there are specific child resources you need to be exempt from the policy assignment.
   - Usage Examples:
     - Prohibit Resources
       - Control Costs